 - Daisy first drives toward the oncoming car, but at the last second, turns back into her own lane and hits and kills Myrtle instead.

 Learn more about Myrtle’s marriage and her relationship with Tom over at our post about love and relationships.

-Still a bit confused about the whole old money/new money/working class thing?
+Still a bit confused about the old money/new money/working class themes?
 Read about social class in the novel in our post on the role of social classes in this novel.